 When securing slave-leaf doors is a priority over impact resistance, the Junior Rhino is suitable.

 The mortice lock is located at the top or bottom edge – or both – and locks the slave-leaf to the floor or door frame.
 Plus no specialist equipment required is to install, making it convenient to retrofit onsite.

 Our fully working mobile lockset model blocks demonstrate how our staff override locksets keep service users safer.
 Plus our brochures are designed to help you select the right components for each project.

 Technical Information for Mental Health products, plus details on how to specify and purchase products for use in Mental Health environments.

-A single Lifeline key or secure staff access card operates all locking mechanisms on the ward, minimising the keys carried and eliminating complexity.
+Offering intuitive, one-key access our single Lifeline key or secure staff access card operate all locking mechanisms on the ward, minimising the keys carried and eliminating complexity.